subrata797979/51_Hospital_Management_System/README.md

 1. HTML5/CSS3
 2. JavaScript (to create dynamically updating content)
 3. Bootstrap (An HTML, CSS, and JS library)
-4. XAMPP (A web server by Apache Friends)
+4. WAMP (Windows Apache Mysql Php)
 5. Php
 6. MySQL (An RDBMS that uses SQL)
 7. TCPDF (to generate PDFs)

 ## Steps to run the project in your machine
-1. Download and install XAMPP in your machine
+1. Download and install WAMP in your machine
 2. Clone or download the repository
-3. Extract all the files and move it to the 'htdocs' folder of your XAMPP directory.
+3. Extract all the files and move it to the 'www' folder of your WAMP directory.
 4. Start the Apache and Mysql in your XAMPP control panel.
 5. Open your web browser and type 'localhost/phpmyadmin'
 6. In phpmyadmin page, create a new database from the left panel and name it as 'myhmsdb'